yamatt/blog/content/showcase/scaleway-serverless-action.md

 Without much effort I wrapped the API using cURL (and jq for testing) that makes deployment a one step process, and published it to the marketplace for others to use, then promoting it in the Scaleway Slack to get feedback.
 I also used it in my original test project and it works beautifully.

 I licenced this under MIT, which is unusual for me.
-I wasn't sure if I licenced it under AGPLv3 how much would that screw up the rest of the action, and also limit adoption, which for me was the most important thing.
+I wasn't sure if I licenced it under AGPLv3 how much would that mess up the rest of the action, and also limit adoption, which for me was the most important thing.